Viparita Karani: Etymology and origins

 The name comes from the Sanskrit words विपरीत viparīta, "inverted" or "reversed", and करणी karaṇī, "a particular type of practice".

 The practice is described in the 13th century Vivekamārtaṇḍa (verses 103–131) as a means of yogic withdrawal, pratyahara.
 The pose was practised from the 17th century onwards in hatha yoga under names such as Narakasana, Kapalasana and Viparitakaranasana; its purpose as a mudra was to reverse the downflow and loss of the life-giving substance (Bindu) through the use of gravity.
 In the early Bindu Model of Hatha Yoga, as described in the Hatha Yoga Pradipika and other texts, the vital fluid is held in the head but constantly drips down and is lost.
-Mudras were thought to block the central sushumna nadi channel of the subtle body and work to force the flow back up, or in the case of Viparita Karani actually reverse the flow, using gravity.
+Mudras were thought to block the central sushumna nadi channel of the subtle body and work to force the flow back up, or in the case of Viparita Karani actually to reverse the flow.
 A headstand is described and illustrated in halftone as Viparita Karani in the 1905 Yogasopana Purvacatuska.

 Early Bindu Model of Hatha Yoga, as described in the Hatha Yoga Pradipika and other texts.
 Mudras such as Viparita Karani can reverse the flow, stopping the loss of vital fluid.